f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 Lab 2.1: Application Creation using AS3 through BIG-IQ
 ------------------------------------------------------

-From the lab environment, launch a xRDP/noVNC session to have access to the Ubuntu Desktop.
+From the lab environment, launch a remote desktop session to have access to the Ubuntu Desktop.
 To do this, in your lab environment, click on the *Access* button of the *Ubuntu Lamp Server* system and select *noVNC* or *xRDP*.

 .. note:: Modern laptops with higher resolutions you might want to use 1440x900 and once XRDP is launched Zoom to 200%.